Key Quote

 Technique 2 — VERSE SHIFT — PROSE TO VERSE

-Crucially, this soliloquy is in verse (rhyming couplets), whereas Beatrice's normal mode of speech is prose.
-Shakespeare signals her emotional transformation through a register shift — moving from the informal, combative prose of her wit into the formal, elevated language of genuine feeling.
+Crucially, this soliloquy is in verseverse — rhyming couplets, whereas Beatrice's normal mode of speech is prose.
+Shakespeare signals her emotional transformation through a register shiftregister shift — A change in the level of formality or style of language — moving from the informal, combative prose of her wit into the formal, elevated language of genuine feeling.
 The rhyme scheme ('such' / 'much') creates a sense of resolution absent from her earlier, deliberately unresolved verbal battles.

 This mirrors Benedick's own verse shift in his post-gulling soliloquy.
-Shakespeare uses identical structural techniques for both characters, reinforcing their symmetry — they are emotional equals who undergo parallel transformations, distinguishing them from the play's other couples.
+Shakespeare uses identical structural techniques for both characters, reinforcing their symmetrysymmetry — A balanced, mirror-like correspondence between two things — they are emotional equals who undergo parallel transformations, distinguishing them from the play's other couples.

 Key Words